How To Be a Better Listener in a Relationship & Marriage

 No, this does not imply that you concur with everything being said, but rather that you are actively using verbal and nonverbal cues to show the speaker that you are paying attention to what they have to say.

-Similar to the mirroring technique discussed above, there are various nonverbal and vocal signals that may be used to demonstrate active listening, such as keeping eye contact, making minor head movements like nodding or turning, and uttering sounds like “hmmm” or a soft “tsk” with your lips.
+Like the mirroring technique discussed above, various nonverbal and vocal signals may be used to demonstrate active listening, such as keeping eye contact, making minor head movements like nodding or turning, and uttering sounds like “hmmm” or a soft “tsk” with your lips.

-Again, this is all to show that you are paying attention to what your partner is saying, but don’t let your compliments become a diversion in and of itself!
-If you’ve been with someone for a while, you’ll be able to tell when they’re listening and when they aren’t, therefore it’s crucial to have effective listening skills if you want to have respectful communication in marriage and other committed partnerships.
+Again, this is all to show that you are paying attention to what your partner is saying, but don’t let your compliments become a diversion in and of themselves!
+If you’ve been with someone for a while, you can tell when they’re listening and when they aren’t.
+Therefore, effective listening skills are crucial for respectful communication in marriage and other committed partnerships.

 13. Leave the Assumptions Behind

-We all bring our own presumptions to the conversation, but if we want to improve our listening skills in interpersonal interactions, we need to be conscious of when we do so.
-Common presumptions include the notions that you already know what the other person wants to say, why they want to say it, and even that you know what they “truly” want to say even if they aren’t expressing it out loud.
+We all bring our presumptions to the conversation, but if we want to improve our listening skills in interpersonal interactions, we need to be conscious of when we do so.
+Common presumptions include the notion that you already know what the other person wants to say, why they want to say it, and even what they “truly” want to say, even if they aren’t expressing it out loud.

 Whew.
-There is a tonne of assumptions there!
+There are a tonne of assumptions there!

 These assumptions have a few problems, but the biggest one is that even if we knew someone inside and out, we wouldn’t know precisely what they wanted to say to us, and it would be rude to presume that we did!
 We do not live in each other’s thoughts, hearts, or bodies!

-Assumptions hinder effective listening in relationships because they allow us to filter the speaker’s words via the notion that we already know everything they will say, preventing us from hearing their actual words.
-Instead of making assumptions, make sure you pay attention to what is actually being stated.
+Assumptions hinder effective listening in relationships because they allow us to filter the speaker’s words by assuming that we already know everything they will say, preventing us from hearing their actual words.
+Instead of making assumptions, pay attention to what is being stated.

 14. Aim for Understanding

-Checking presumptions at the door and aiming for comprehension in a discussion is the ideal transition that puts us in a position to genuinely hear what is being said.
+Checking presumptions at the door and aiming for comprehension in a discussion is the ideal transition that puts us in a position to hear what is being said genuinely.
 Develop a curious mentality to do this.
-You will be working toward understanding if you are really interested in hearing what the other person has to say (instead of thinking you already know!).
+If you are interested in hearing what the other person has to say (instead of thinking you already know!), you will be working toward understanding.

-Because you remember every shared encounter you’ve ever had, listening in relationships might be a little more difficult than listening to strangers because it can affect both what you hear during the discussion and what you’re thinking.
+Because you remember every shared encounter you’ve ever had, listening in relationships might be a little more complex than listening to strangers.
+This is because listening can affect both what you hear during the discussion and what you think.

 Remember that you shouldn’t practice your replies while the other person is speaking in a discussion.
 To keep you focused on listening rather than replying, develop an interest in what the other person has to say so you can comprehend what they are trying to communicate.
-This is crucial if you want to learn how to listen well in a relationship.
+This is crucial to learn to listen well in a relationship.

 15. Look for Nonverbal Cues

-Since a lot of what we say to each other is expressed through nonverbal clues, paying attention to them is an excellent approach to engaging in active listening in relationships.
-Knowing that someone is likely already in an aggressive or defensive state if they start out with their hands on their hips or their arms crossed in front of them can offer you a strong communication tip.
+Since much of what we say to each other is expressed through nonverbal clues, paying attention to them is an excellent approach to active listening in relationships.
+Knowing that someone is likely already in an aggressive or defensive state if they start with their hands on their hips or their arms crossed in front of them can offer a strong communication tip.

-It’s crucial to be aware of your own nonverbal clues in addition to the nonverbal signs of the person you are listening to.
-Mirroring, which was previously described as a strategy to keep focused on the topic, is also a great way to show the person speaking that you are completely involved in the conversation with them and are paying attention to what they are saying.
+It’s crucial to be aware of your nonverbal clues and the nonverbal signs of the person you are listening to.
+Mirroring, previously described as a strategy to keep focused on the topic, is also a great way to show the person speaking that you are wholly involved in the conversation and paying attention to what they are saying.

 16. Don’t Debate Someone’s Experience

-This is one of the most important pieces of advice for listening in relationships because, even if you had a different perception of the event, it is usually inappropriate to disagree with someone while they are sharing their point of view.
+This is one of the most essential pieces of advice for listening in relationships because it is usually inappropriate to disagree with someone even if you have a different perception of the event.
+At the same time, they share their point of view.

 Choose your words carefully, emphasizing utilizing “I” language, such as “I had a different experience during X since what I observed was…” if the scenario calls for it.
-If the speaker will benefit from hearing about your experience or is lacking knowledge, it is also advisable.
+It is also advisable if the speaker will benefit from hearing about your experience or lacks knowledge.

-Everyone has a right to their own perspective, therefore you shouldn’t outright disagree with someone’s experience, but you can respond with your own if it is beneficial or essential.
+Everyone has a right to their perspective.
+Therefore, you shouldn’t outright disagree with someone’s experience, but you can respond with your own if it is beneficial or essential.
 Everyone in a relationship should feel secure enough to share their point of view openly, and this can only happen if we don’t fear that our spouse will criticize us for being “wrong.”

 Remembering that emotions are just that—emotions—and that they are neither objective nor definable as “right” or “wrong” might assist.
-As a result, listening in relationships should entail respecting your partner’s emotions, even if you don’t agree with them,
+As a result, listening in relationships should entail respecting your partner’s emotions, even if you disagree with them,

 17. Pick a Good Time to Talk

-It’s not always possible to do this, but if you are aware that someone wants to talk to you about anything, choose a time when you can give your complete attention to the conversation.
-We don’t always have the luxury of choosing when we will have relationship discussions, but if you can steer clear of times when there will be unavoidable distractions, such as when you’re hungry before lunch or pressed for time to get out the door, you’ll be much better prepared to give the conversation your full attention.
+It’s not always possible to do this, but if you know someone who wants to talk to you about anything, choose a time when you can give your complete attention to the conversation.
+We don’t always have the luxury of choosing when to discuss relationships.
+Still, if you can avoid unavoidable distractions, such as when you’re hungry before lunch or pressed for time to get out the door, you’ll be much better prepared to give the conversation your full attention.

 How to become an effective speaker – How To Be a Better Listener